 Hesitation Roll: A subtype of aileron roll where rotation is momentarily stopped a set number of times during the roll.
-Hesitation rolls may be broken into 2, [3 (glider only)], 4, and 8 equal segments and may have a total rotation of 90 degrees to 720 degrees.
+Hesitation rolls may be broken into 2, 4, and 8 equal segments and may have a total rotation of 90 degrees to 720 degrees.
 Also referred to as "point rolls".